Sending out a prospecting email is a simple and useful way of connecting with someone who would benefit from what you have to offer.

-Even if prospects doesn’t engage with the content you send, there can be an impact: They might find themselves checking out your backlog of posted content, which will get them into the sales funnel.
+Even if prospects don't engage with the content you send, there can be an impact.
+They might find themselves checking out your backlog of posted content, which will get them into the sales funnel.

-Product videos have an incredible influence on landing page performance, raising conversion by double digits – in some cases, even when the viewer doesn’t actually look at the video.
+Product videos have an incredible influence on landing page performance, raising conversions by double digits – in some cases, even when the viewer doesn’t actually look at the video.

-Sending a polished, professional video in a prospecting email can leave the wrong impression, though: Instead, use your phone to shoot some quick footage with that enticing, authentic feel.
+Sending an overly edited or scripted video in a prospecting email can leave the wrong impression, though.
+Instead, use your phone to shoot some quick footage with that enticing, authentic feel.

 The main purpose of any prospecting email is to start the conversation.
 Most prospects aren’t going to be ready to buy when you reach out to them, and some might not even be ready to hop on a call with you.

-However, if you ask the right question at the close of your email (not a generic “would it make sense to chat,” be creative!) you can inspire a real one-on-one meeting of the minds.
+However, if you ask the right question at the conclusion of your email, you can inspire a real one-on-one meeting of the minds.
+Make sure it's not a generic, “Would it make sense to chat?”
+Be creative!

-The more personalization you can get into your email, the better.
+The more personalization you can put into your email, the better.

 - Do you know anything about the company’s CEO?
 Can you mention him or her?